bbauska/ufo-preston-dennett/README.md

 reported an object which hovered for hours, causing a bizarre electromagnetic disturbance in his home.</p>

-<p>CHICAGO, ILLINOIS.
+<p><span class="bigBoy">CHICAGO, ILLINOIS</span>.
 Numerous low-level sightings occurred in 1952, including one viewed
 by police over two radio towers.
 In 1954, witnesses observed a UFO hover and then land on the shores of Lake Michigan, disgorging a small humanoid.
 1954 produced several other cases, including a low-level sighting over an oil refinery.
 In 1957, policemen saw a UFO